abrahamvineel/part-timer/README.md

 **Problem 1: Running database queries on main thread caused a little delay in app**

-We used AsyncTask to leverage the multi-threading options of Android and run the database queries on a secondary thread to reduce percieved latency.
+We used AsyncTask [4] to leverage multi-threading option of Android and run the database queries on a secondary thread to avoid blocking UI thread [5].

 ```